mkotsi/TimeLapse_UQ_localsolver-master/README.txt

 The docker image was originally build by Gregory Ely.
 All python codes and extensions in this image are using python 2.7

 0. Install docker desktop from https://www.docker.com/ and setup an account.
-1. Build the image by opening a terminal and from within the docker_image directory run: docker build -t uqtest .
+1. Build the image by opening a terminal and from within the docker_image directory run: "docker build -t uqtest ."
 2. Move to a directory containing the scripts of interest i.e. metropolis_hastings
 3. Run: docker run -v $(pwd):/home/shared -it uqtest You will now be inside a docker instance with pysit installed!
 The files that were contained in your